opnsense/plugins/README.md

 misc/theme-tukan -- The tukan theme - blue/white
-net-mgmt/collectd -- Collect system and application performance metrics periodically net-mgmt/lldpd -- LLDP allows you to know exactly on which port is a server net-mgmt/snmp -- SNMP Server via bsnmpd net-mgmt/telegraf -- Agent for collecting metrics and data net-mgmt/zabbix-agent -- Enterprise-class open source distributed monitoring agent
+net-mgmt/collectd -- Collect system and application performance metrics periodically net-mgmt/lldpd -- LLDP allows you to know exactly on which port is a server net-mgmt/net-snmp -- Net-SNMP is a daemon for the SNMP protocol net-mgmt/snmp -- SNMP Server via bsnmpd net-mgmt/telegraf -- Agent for collecting metrics and data net-mgmt/zabbix-agent -- Enterprise-class open source distributed monitoring agent